cosc2336-ds-alg/assg03/.github/ISSUE_TEMPLATE/task-4--implement--digitatplace-method.md

 **Description**

-The purpose of `digitAtPlace()` is to index into the `LargeInteger` and return the digit at a particular location (digit place) of the instance.
+The purpose of `digitAtPosition()` is to index into the `LargeInteger` and return the digit at a particular location (digit place) of the instance.

 **Suggested Solution**